Christina Rossetti: Poetry

-From 1842 onward Rossetti began writing down and dating her poems.
-Most of them imitated her favoured poets.
+From 1842 onward Christina began collecting and dating her poems.
+Most of these were written in imitation of her favourite poets.
 In 1847 she began experimenting with verse forms such as sonnets, hymns and ballads, while drawing on narratives from the Bible, folk tales and the lives of saints.
 Her early pieces often meditate on death and loss in the Romantic tradition.

-Her first two poems published were "Death's Chill Between" and "Heart's Chill Between", in the Athenaeum magazine in 1848.
+In 1847 Christina's grandfather Gaetano Polidori published a small volume of her poetry, which was given out to family and friends.
+In 1848 two poems, "Death's Chill Between" and "Heart's Chill Between," were published in the Athenaeum magazine.
 She used the pseudonym "Ellen Alleyne" in the literary periodical The Germ, published by the Pre-Raphaelites from January to April 1850 and edited by her brother William.
 This marked the beginning of her public career.

+During this time Christina once more became seriously ill with depression.
+In 1853 she helped her mother run a school in Fromefield, Frome, but the venture was not a success.
+A plaque marks the house.
+In 1854 they returned to London, where Gabriele Rossetti died.

-Rossetti's more critical reflections on the artistic movement her brother had begun were expressed in an 1856 poem "In the Artist's Studio".
+Christina's more critical reflections on the artistic movement her brother had begun were expressed in an 1856 poem "In the Artist's Studio".
 Here she reflects on seeing multiple paintings of the same model.
-For Rossetti, the artist's idealised vision of the model's character begins to overwhelm his work, until "every canvas means/the one same meaning".
+For Christina, the artist's idealised vision of the model's character begins to overwhelm his work, until "every canvas means/the one same meaning".
 Dinah Roe, in her introduction to the Penguin Classics collection of Pre-Raphaelite poetry, argues that this critique of her brother and similar male artists is less about "the objectification of women" than about "the male artist's self-worship".